top of page

 Natalie Korkola, Bioinformatics Solutions Inc. Waterloo, Canada

 Antibody sequencing usually requires performing multiple time-consuming, orthogonal enzyme digests for adequate sequence coverage and assembly.
-In this application note, complete de novo
+In this application note, complete de novo sequencing coverage and automatic assembly of human IgG is achieved using a single enzyme digest and PEAKS AB 3.5.
+The novel use of a single hyperthermoacidic archaea enzyme for complete, accurate sequence coverage is unprecedented.

 Conference Posters & Presentations